rapfii/dataset-tb-detection-bias-indonesia-2024/README.md

 **Difficulty Level:** Intermediate $\rightarrow$ Advanced (Statistical Modeling)

 Indonesia ranks among the countries with the highest tuberculosis (TB) burden globally.
-However, public health records do not capture true incidence—they capture *reported* cases.
+However, public health records do not capture true incidence, they capture *reported* cases.
 This dataset serves as a case study in **Tuberculosis Case Notification Bias** and a **Small-Sample Regression Benchmark** across all **38 provinces in Indonesia for the year 2024**, exploring the gap between reported and underlying disease burden.
 Combining officially published records from the **Ministry of Health (Kemenkes)** and the **Central Bureau of Statistics (BPS)**, it challenges standard modeling assumptions.

 What makes this dataset unique is that it challenges the assumption that better infrastructure always reduces observed disease.

 > [!WARNING]
 > This dataset contains realistic modeling challenges such as high leverage outliers and multicollinearity.
-Interpret results cautiously — statistical significance in this dataset does not imply real-world causality.
+Interpret results cautiously, statistical significance in this dataset does not imply real-world causality.

 ---